How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Validate Business Ideas Keyword Planner - 3

-As you can see, Chia seed oil has ten times more searches than Chia seed powder.
-Also, you can see that for both keywords, there is high competition.
-This result is a great sign for our purpose because we are in the stage of market validation.
-If there is no competition, maybe there is no market for such a product, as another important fact tells us if there is a market for Chia seed oil and powder.
+If there is no competition, there may be no market for such a product.
+Another important fact tells us if there is a market for Chia seed oil and powder.
 If you look at the “suggested bid” column, you can see that Chia seed oil has a higher suggested bid, so companies pay more to advertise Chia seed oil than powder.
-Again, this result is an additional sign that we have a market for both products.
+Again, this result is another sign that we have a market for both products.

 Validate Business Ideas Keyword Planner - 4